 If insufficient levels of any of these requirements exist, all mold growth will stop and fungi will go dormant.
-Most are
+Most are difficult to

-Even though mold growth may take place in the attic, mold spores can be sucked into the living areas of a residence
+Even though mold growth may take place in the attic, mold spores can be sucked into the living areas of a residence by low air

-bathrooms, dryers, kitchens and heating equipment.
+and heating equipment.

-Ventilation ducts must be made from appropriate materials and oriented effectively in order to ensure that stale air is
+Ventilation ducts must be made from appropriate materials and oriented effectively in order to ensure that stale air is properly